Jos-J/jeopardy_training/questions.md

 length:

-What are the variable naming conventions in JavaScript? you should not use an yof the JavaScript reserved keywords ad variable names should not start with a numeral varaible names are case sensitive
+What are the variable naming conventions in JavaScript? you should not use any of the JavaScript reserved keywords ad variable names should not start with a numeral varaible names are case sensitive
 All the above